AmirRezaFarokhy/Face-Recognition-with-keras/README.md

 A summary of explanations about libraries:
 * The `cv2` helps to read and working with image.
 * The `numpy` it makes it easy to do math and work with matrices.
-* The `tensorflow vs keras` Python  library helps to use Multiplying the weights in the matrix and artificial intelligence algorithms..
+* The `tensorflow vs keras` Python  library helps to use Multiplying the weights in the matrix and artificial intelligence algorithms.